mtclark0518/project-1/README.md

 	User clicks on target to take a shot.
 	If click event is registered by the target it will trigger a hit function.
-	The target will dissapear and the Player will get receive points.
+	The target will dissapear and the Player will receive points.

 **-----Stretch-Goals-----